vpelss/Emogics_Tarot_Script_WP/README.md

 -Everything

--export and import spreads and decks -backup/restore spreads? -backup/restore decks
+-export and import spreads and decks -backup/restore spreads? -backup/restore decks JSON

 -allow email input or insist we have an account : account / input : enable / disable? account avoids spam -pay for readings